Anatoly Lunacharsky: Later career

-Lunacharsky avoided taking sides when the Communist Party split after Lenin's death, but he almost became embroiled in the split by accident by publishing his selection of Revolutionary Silhouettes in 1923, which included portraits of Trotsky, Grigory Zinoviev, and Martov, but failed to mention Stalin.
+Lunacharsky avoided taking sides when the Communist Party split after Lenin's death, but he almost became embroiled in the split by accident by publishing his selection of Revolutionary Silhouettes in 1923, which included portraits of Trotsky, Zinoviev, and Martov, but failed to mention Stalin.
 Later, he offended Trotsky by saying at an event in the Bolshoi Theatre to commemorate the second anniversary of Lenin's death, that "they" (he did not say who) were willing to offer Trotsky "a crown on a velvet cushion" and "hail him as Lev I".

 After about 1927, he was losing control over cultural policy to Stalinists like Leopold Averbakh.
 After he was removed from office, in 1929, Lunacharsky was appointed to the Learned Council of the Soviet Union Central Executive Committee.
 He also became an editor for the Literature Encyclopedia (published 1929–1939).

 Lunacharsky represented the Soviet Union at the League of Nations from 1930 through 1932.

+In 1930, Anatolii Lunacharsky established a government commission to research satirical genres in all kinds of art.

 In 1933, he was appointed ambassador to Spain, a post he never assumed, as he died en route.

 Death

-Lunacharsky died at 58 on 26 December 1933 in Menton, France, while traveling to Spain to take up the post of Soviet ambassador there, as the conflict that became the Spanish Civil War appeared increasingly inevitable.
+Lunacharsky died at 58 on 26 December 1933 in Menton, France, while travelling to Spain to take up the post of Soviet ambassador there, as the conflict that became the Spanish Civil War appeared increasingly inevitable.

 Personal life

 In 1902, he married Anna Alexandrovna Malinovskaya, Alexander Bogdanov's sister.
 They had one child, a daughter named Irina Lunacharsky.
 In 1922, he met Natalya Rozenel, an actress at the Maly Theatre.
 He left his family and married her.
 Sergei Prokofiev, who met her in 1927, described her as "one of his most recent wives", and as "a beautiful woman from the front, much less beautiful if you looked at her predatory profile".
 He claimed that Lunacharsky had previously been the lover of the ballerina Inna Chernetskaya.

 Lunacharsky was known as an art connoisseur and a critic.
 Besides Marxist dialectics, he had been interested in philosophy since he was a student.
-For instance, he was fond of the ideas of Johann Gottlieb Fichte, Frederich Nietzsche and Richard Avenarius.
+For instance, he was fond of the ideas of Johann Gottlieb Fichte, Friedrich Nietzsche and Richard Avenarius.
 He could read six modern languages and two dead ones.
 Lunacharsky corresponded with H. G. Wells, Bernard Shaw and Romain Rolland.
 He met numerous other famous cultural figures such as Rabindranath Tagore and Nicholas Roerich.

 Lunacharsky once described Nadezhda Krupskaya as the "soul of Narkompros".